philschanely/course-ux/src/pages/lessons/09-emotional-design.md

 ### Emotional Design

-Let's start a new text, Aaron Walter's *Designing for Emotion*.
+Let's start a new text, Aarron Walter's *Designing for Emotion*.
 What does it mean to "design for emotion?"
 How can we make our interfaces not just functional and efficient, but also appealing to people?

 <Callout lead={true} color="alternate">